daniel-ilett/blog/_drafts/2021-01-26-tut5-13-urp-octocamo.md

 }
 ```

-The Terrain object has an attached terrainData member of type TerrainData, which contains all the underlying data related to terrain textures, heights and so on.
+The `Terrain` object has an attached `terrainData` member of type `TerrainData`, which contains all the underlying data related to terrain textures, heights and so on.
 What we're interested in is the `alphamaps`, which store the relative strengths of the terrain textures at each point on the terrain.
 The code to retrieve those maps is as follows:

 ```csharp
 TerrainData tData = terrain.terrainData;